71 Trevarno Road

 Update: Optional preliminary plans have been submitted depicting a range of turf areas, including construction cost opinions which include proposed site furnishings, fitness equipment and irrigation components.

 Scope of work includes replacement of the current pool deck, re-plastering and tiling of the pool, and ADA compliance measures.
 The plans were approved on May 15, 2018 by Alameda County Department of Health and Safety.
-The pool is currently closed with an anticipated re-opening date of Summer 2019.
+The pool is currently closed with an anticipated re-opening date of summer 2019.
 During the closure, aquatic programming will be held at the May Nissen Swim Center.
 The Board of Directors passed Resolution 2645, accepting the bid and awarding the contract to Western Water Features, Inc. Estimated completion of the project is May 2019.
 Aquatics programs at the RLCC will open on May, 15 2019.